-If the executive's employment terminates due to death, the employment agreements provide for a lump sum payment to the executive's estate of an amount equal to the sum of (i) the executive's annual base salary at the time of the executive's death and (ii) the average of the executive's annual incentive awards paid for each of the prior three years.
+If the executive's employment terminates due to death, the employment agreements provide for a lump sum payment to the executive's estate.
 The executive's estate will also be entitled to (a) the applicable Accrued Obligations; (b) a Prorated Annual Incentive Award for the year of death and (c) full vesting of the executive's unvested equity awards.
-If the executive's employment terminates due to disability, the executive will be entitled to receive (x) his or her Accrued Obligations; (y) an annual cash incentive award for the year of termination (based on performance at the greater of target or actual performance in the case of financial goals and at maximum in the case of non-financial and individual goals) and (z) full vesting of any unvested equity awards, with performance for any performance-based equity awards determined based on the terms of the applicable grant agreement.
+If the executive's employment terminates due to disability, the executive will be entitled to receive (x) his or her Accrued Obligations; (y) an annual cash incentive award for the year of termination and (z) full vesting of any unvested equity awards, with performance for any performance-based equity awards determined based on the terms of the applicable grant agreement.

-The employment agreements provide that if the Company determines not to renew the agreement at the end of any term and terminates the executive's employment for any reason other than for Cause at the end of the term or if the executive resigns for Good Reason on account of such non-renewal of the agreement, the executive will be entitled to receive the same severance payments described above for termination by the Company without Cause or resignation for Good Reason, whether or not in connection with a Change in Control depending on when the non-renewal or termination occurs.
+Mr. Boston and Ms. Popenoe's employment agreements provide that if the Company determines not to renew the agreement at the end of any term and terminates the executive's employment for any reason other than for Cause at the end of the term or if the executive resigns for Good Reason on account of such non-renewal of the agreement, the executive will be entitled to receive the same severance payments described above for termination by the Company without Cause or resignation for Good Reason, whether or not in connection with a Change in Control depending on when the non-renewal or termination occurs.